mottaquikarim/pycontent/content/topics/data_viz.md

 `<series>.plot(kind='hist', bins=None)`

-`bins` is optional.
-The underlying matplotlib function will determine "the best" number of bins to visualize the distribution in question.
+Each "bar" in a histogram is called a "bin".
+The `bins` parameter is optional because the underlying matplotlib function will determine "the best" number of bins to visualize the distribution in question.
+The plot pulls its color from the color palette we set earlier.

 ```python
 movies['Runtime'].plot(kind='hist')
 ```

+You can change the number of bins to create a smoother shape.
+Let's also add some descriptive info to our histogram.

 ```python
 movies['Runtime'].plot(kind='hist', bins=50)